 In response to the Coronavirus (Covid-19) pandemic and following advice from government, all non-essential face to face registration and ceremonial services have been suspended until further notice.
 We will rebook as soon as possible.
 The safety of our customers, community and staff is our first priority.

 You must register your baby's birth within 42 days of their birth.
 If your baby was born in Croydon, the birth should be registered at Croydon register office or at the hospital before the mother leaves.
 The hospital will tell you if you can register the birth there.

-You don't have to register the birth at Croydon Register office.
-You can make an appointment to attend any register office in England or Wales.
-If you choose to make a declaration of the birth at another register office, you will not receive the birth certificate on the day of the appointment.
-Details of the birth will be sent to Croydon register office who will register the child.
+If you cannot register the birth here, you can attend any register office in England or Wales, but you will not receive the birth certificate on the day of the appointment.
+Details of the birth will be sent to Croydon register office and we will register the child.
 You must provide a contact phone number so we can call you to make payment for a certificate, which will be posted to you.

 Booking an appointment